 Students must attend the lecture for which they are officially registered.

-lecture.
-Failure to do so results in loss of iClicker participation
+place them out of sight.
+Failure to do so results in loss of iClicker

 Discussion Section Information:

 Dicussion section attendance is required.
 Please see the Evaluation section for more information.

 |51455 (9a lecture)||F 11a-1p||CBA 4.330||Yi-Hsuan, Jasper|